owise1/dialog/readme.md

 ### Maybe...

-* instead of speaking to an unknown pubic, blogging, some people might find it more fun/comfortable to express themselves via a dialogue
+* [Dlog For Fun](docs/dlogging.md) - instead of pontificating for an unknown pubic (blogging), some people might find it more fun/comfortable to express themselves via a dialogue
 * like a wikipedia editor ruthlessly presiding over their treasure of expertise, we might have a conversation overlord maintaining all possible answers to "Wait, what?"